soxofaan/enex2md/README.md

 enex2md notebook.enex
 ```

-The output is written to `STDOUT` by default.
-If you want to write to disk instead, add a flag `--disk` to the command.
-This option will create a directory based on run time timestamp, and place individual files under that.

-*Please note, that on STDOUT output option attachments (including images) are not processed!*
+The output is written to an folder `output` by default.